Dynamic-Capital/Dynamic-Capital/docs/team-operations-algorithm.md

 Operational algorithms for Dynamic Capital's core roles.
 Each playbook defines objectives, required inputs, deterministic workflows, and automation leverage points.

+## Operating Rhythm and SOP Governance
+- **SOP ownership:** Each team lead maintains the SOPs below, reviews them bi-weekly, and documents deltas in the change log.
+Changes flow through a lightweight approval: proposer → adjacent stakeholders → ops lead sign-off.
+- **Cadence layers:** Tasks are grouped into Daily, Weekly, and Monthly/Quarterly motions so teams can plug procedures into calendar cadences without reworking the algorithm itself.
+- **Escalation tiers:** Every SOP references the primary escalation path (direct lead → cross-functional lead → exec) and includes automated triggers where feasible.
+- **Quality gates:** All workflows must surface clear entry criteria (prerequisites satisfied) and exit criteria (artifact delivered, stakeholder notified) to preserve determinism.
+- **Automation audit:** Quarterly, the ops lead evaluates automation cues for tooling or scripts that can shift manual steps to self-serve workflows.
+- **Algorithm sync:** Every team contributes to a centralized algorithm roadmap that captures optimizations, dependency impacts, and upgrade timing.
+Items are tagged by owning squad but groomed together during the cross-team sync.

+### Algorithm Lifecycle Sync
+1. **Intake:** Capture proposed algorithm updates (new model, rule change, automation) in the shared backlog with owner, rationale, target KPI, and downstream dependencies.
+2. **Triage:** Ops lead, Data Analyst, and relevant team leads meet twice weekly to prioritize requests using impact × effort and dependency readiness.
+3. **Development:** Owning team executes build/test workflow while notifying impacted squads via the shared change log and embedding observers in milestone reviews.
+4. **Integration testing:** Before rollout, run multi-team validations (e.g., marketing + community + data) against staging datasets or sandboxes to catch regression risk.
+5. **Rollout & measurement:** Launch with feature flags or phased deployment, monitor agreed guardrail metrics, and document learnings in the algorithm knowledge base.
+6. **Retrospective:** Within one week of launch, conduct a brief retro to log performance vs. hypothesis, outstanding work, and next optimization candidates.

+### SOP Implementation Checklist
+1. Confirm prerequisites and dependencies are documented in the `Inputs` list.
+2. Translate the workflow into calendar reminders or project-management templates aligned with the cadence bullets.
+3. Configure automations or alerts noted in the `Automation Cues` section.
+4. Archive run artifacts (briefs, reports, logs) in the shared knowledge base with searchable tags.
+5. Capture retro notes on bottlenecks; feed improvements back into the SOP during the bi-weekly review.

 ## How to Use This Document
 1. **Gather inputs:** Confirm prerequisite dashboards, briefs, and tooling are accessible.
 2. **Follow the workflow:** Execute the ordered steps.
 Conditional logic is indented beneath the triggering action.
 3. **Log outputs:** Every run should produce the listed artifacts or updates.
 4. **Automate when possible:** Suggested automations reduce manual effort and enforce consistency.
+5. **Link algorithm updates:** When executing a workflow that changes or consumes another team’s algorithm, cross-reference the Algorithm Lifecycle Sync to ensure dependencies and rollback plans are covered.

 ---

+## Cross-Team Algorithm Optimization Pod
+- **Purpose:** Maintain a unified roadmap for algorithm maintenance, development, and upgrades spanning growth, community, product, and support teams.
+- **Membership:** Ops lead (facilitator), Data Analyst (instrumentation owner), Marketing Strategist, Community Manager, Front-End and Back-End Developers, Blockchain Developer (as needed), and rotating representatives from Legal, DevOps, and Support.
+- **Cadence:**
+  - **Twice-Weekly Working Session (45 min):** Review new intake, groom backlog, assign discovery spikes, and confirm readiness of in-flight upgrades.
+  - **Weekly Demo Review (30 min):** Showcase algorithm changes, validate instrumentation, and confirm downstream content or communication updates.
+  - **Monthly Roadmap Reset (60 min):** Align on upcoming upgrade windows, resource allocation, and dependency sequencing.
+- **Key Artifacts:** Unified algorithm backlog, dependency matrix, testing calendar, rollout/rollback playbooks, and performance scorecards.
+- **Communication Channels:** Dedicated `#algo-sync` Slack channel for async updates, shared dashboard with guardrail metrics, and automated digest summarizing changes shipped and pending.

+### Pod Workflow
+1. **Discovery & Framing:** Owner drafts opportunity brief with problem statement, target KPIs, affected teams, and proposed experimentation path.
+Pod validates feasibility and data requirements.
+2. **Design & Spec:** Collaboratively define algorithm logic, data schema impacts, compliance considerations, and integration points.
+Designers and PMs update user-facing flows where applicable.
+3. **Build & QA:** Engineering squads implement changes following their team algorithms while pairing with Data Analyst on instrumentation and Legal on compliance gates.
+4. **Cross-Team Simulation:** Run synthetic or sandbox scenarios with Marketing, Community, and Support to ensure messaging, escalations, and handoffs are prepped.
+5. **Launch Governance:** Assign launch captain, confirm monitoring dashboards, and circulate pre-launch briefing outlining guardrails, communication plan, and rollback triggers.
+6. **Post-Launch Optimization:** Monitor metrics daily for first week, queue follow-up enhancements, and archive learnings in the knowledge base with clear ownership for next iteration.

 ## 1. Marketing Team